Americans are celebrating steps toward normalcy. But the real test of Covid-19 progress is 2 weeks away, expert says - KION546

 While Memorial Day was a milestone for a return to a sense of normalcy from the Covid-19 pandemic, it could take another two weeks to determine where the US really stands, an expert said.

 “In some ways, this was the first big stress test,” CNN medical analyst Dr. Leana Wen said.
 “We have restrictions lifted en masse, people going about their normal lives.
-We know that in the past after major holidays and an increase in travel that we then had a substantial uptick in the rate of infections.”
+We know that in the pas, after major holidays and an increase in travel, that we then had a substantial uptick in the rate of infections.”

 The US has had a lot to celebrate when it comes to recovery from the pandemic: More than half of the US has received at least one dose of Covid-19 vaccine and 12 states have reached President Joe Biden’s goal of having 70% of Americans getting at least one dose by July 4.